Spheroman/ThingRanker/README.md

 # ThingRanker
 Rank things using a pairwise competition with Bayesian Elo Ratings
 ## Database
+> :warning: I understand now that this is **NOT** how you structure a relational database.
+It is a product of its time and should not be referenced anymore.

 So the app has 1 preset table and will make more tables as they are needed.
 Here's an explanation of them: <br> <br>
 This is the comps table, it stores a list of all the different comps along with their options and setup settings, including their name and unique ID.
 <table>